Financial Aid FAQs

 When will I receive my financial aid package notification?

 We will begin to release financial aid packages to admitted students in mid-March.
-If you are admitted later in the season, you will receive your aid package approximately two to three weeks after your admission.
+If you are admitted later in the cycle, you will receive your aid package approximately two to three weeks after your admission.

-If you submit a seat deposit and have submitted a FAFSA, or you are a continuing student, we will release your finalized official financial aid package that includes verified loan offers beginning in the early summer.
+If you submit a seat deposit and have submitted a FAFSA, or you are a continuing student, we will release your official financial aid package that includes verified loan offers beginning in the early summer.

 What if I have questions about my financial aid package?